 Search for Extraterrestrial Intelligence

-The Search for Extraterrestrial Intelligence (SETI) addresses one of the most important questions of all time: Are there other civilizations out there?
+The Search for Extraterrestrial Intelligence (SETI) addresses one of the most important questions of our time: Are we alone in the universe?

 Prospects for life elsewhere

-Based on observations from the NASA Kepler telescope, we know that there are billions of habitable worlds in our galaxy.
-You do the math.
+Based on data from the NASA Kepler telescope, we know that there are between 300 million and 10 billion habitable worlds in our galaxy.